Brecim/WordBombUtility/README.md

 *Currently, no issues.
 If there are any, then please feel free to make an issue in this repository.
 Feature requests are also welcome, but there is no guarantee of addition.*

 ## Special Thanks
-Thanks to [OMG](https://www.roblox.com/communities/4585943) for developing the game and providing me with silly word fun.
+Thanks to [OMG](https://www.roblox.com/communities/4585943) for developing the game and providing us with silly word fun.

 I would also like to thank [artzified](https://github.com/artzified) for compiling [a nearly complete dictionary](https://github.com/Artzified/WordBombDictionary) for this game and allowing this tool to be possible.